oracle/terraform-provider-oci/website/docs/r/kms_key.html.markdown

 * `replica_details` - Key replica details
 	* `replication_id` - ReplicationId associated with a key operation
 * `restored_from_key_id` - The OCID of the key from which this key was restored.
+* `schedule_deletion_days` - An optional property used to define the number of days a deletion will be scheduled for. `time_of_deletion` takes precedence if set.
+Must be between 7 and 30 days.
+Default: `30`.
 * `state` - The key's current lifecycle state.
 Example: `ENABLED`
 * `time_created` - The date and time the key was created, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2018-04-03T21:10:29.600Z`
 * `time_of_deletion` - An optional property indicating when to delete the key, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2019-04-03T21:10:29.600Z`